In addition to content, Posts and Pages in WordPress include information and settings about the pages or posts themselves.

 Allow Comments – Check / uncheck the box in this section to allow/disallow comments on your Page.
 (See How To Configure Your WordPress Site Settings: Discussion Settings tutorial for more details)

-As well as making changes to individual pages, you can also bulk edit pages using the inline editor.
+In addition to making changes to individual pages, you can also bulk edit pages using the inline editor.

-(Bulk Edit – options)
+(Bulk editor – options)